TheRoddyWMS/Roddy-Default-Plugin/README.md

 * `PARAMETER_FILE` is the path to the parameter file that is loaded (and thus evaluated) by the Bash `source` command.
 The parameter file should `export` all variables and `export -f` all functions that are needed by the wrapped script.
 * `debugWrapInScript` is a string variable that turns on debugging options in the `wrapInScript.sh`.
-* `outputFileGroup`: Can be set to the name of existing group of which the used user is a member.
+* `outputFileGroup`: Can be set to the name of an existing UNIX group of which the user is a member.
 This group will be used for the output files of the wrapped script.
 * `sgWasCalled`: Should be set to "false" to prevent `sg` from being called to change the primary group (the group used for creating files) before the wrapped script is called.

 ## Files created

-* job-state logfile:
+* job-state logfile: The file logging the starts and ends of the wrapper script executions.
 * job-state logfile lock-file: This has the same name and location as the job-state logfile, but with the suffix `~` appended.
-The lock is created only twice, before the job-state logfile is accessed, and deleted after each write operation was finished.
+The log-file is accessed twice, once before the wrapped script execution, and once after the wrapped script execution, in order to add two logging lines to the file.
+The lock-file is used each time to prevent concurrent modification of the log-file.
-* `extendedLogs` directory: This directory contains the extended logs of the wrapped script and creates a file for each cluster job (using the job's parameter file name as template).
+* `$executionLogDir/extendedLogs` directory: This directory contains the extended logs of the wrapped script and creates a file for each cluster job (using the job's parameter file name as template).
+Each file will be called like the `.parameter` file of the job, but without the `.parameter` suffix.
 It contains two dumps of the environment during the execution of the wrapped script -- before and after the parameter file was `source`d.

 ## Environment Setup Support

 ### Base Environment Script

-Each job is started with the default environment configured in your `applicationProperties.ini` in the `baseEnvironmentScript` variable.
+Each job is started with the default environment configured _via_ the `baseEnvironmentScript` variable in your `applicationProperties.ini`.
-The `baseEnvironmentScript` serves as kind of general configuration of your cluster environment.
+The `baseEnvironmentScript` serves as general configuration of your cluster environment.
-Usually you will use a script like `/etc/profile` or `$HOME/.profile` or `$HOME/.bashrc`.
+Usually, you will use a script like `/etc/profile` or `$HOME/.profile` or `$HOME/.bashrc`.

 Note that often the `baseEnvironmentScript` is not under your control and may be sensitive for certain environment options, such as `set -e` or `set -u`.
 Therefore, error checks and logging options, which are turned on in the `wrapInScript.sh` if you set `debugWrapInScript=true`, will be turned off while reading the base environment.